jphong125/stellaapic/Writerside/topics/GetCasinoLanguage.md

 ## Overview

-Retrieve the game language from LuckyMonaco to proceed a specific game.
+Using this method Casino Operator will get the game language from LuckyMonaco to proceed a specific game.

-## Usage

-Game language can be retrieved as per your request through individual API URL.

 ## API URL

-Requested game session API URL will be notified individually, for security reasons.
+Requested get casino language URL will be notified individually, for security reasons.

-Request parameters
+###  Request parameters

 | Name        |Data Type| Description                                                                                                                                                        | Remark |
 |:------------|:---:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------:|